OWASP/threat-dragon/README.md

 ##Installing

-ThreatDragon is a Single Page Application (SPA) using Angular on the client and node.js on the server, althought the server side code does almost nothing so far.
+ThreatDragon is a Single Page Application (SPA) using Angular on the client and node.js on the server.
 To build and run locally, follow these steps:

 Install Git and node.js.
 To get the code, go to where you want your code to be located and do